DaveMielke/NBP/b2g/doc/Calculator/Overview/control.rst

 ~~~~~~~~~~

 Repeatedly pressing this button cycles through all of the trigonometric angle units.
-Its label is a three-character abbreviation for the currently selected unit.
-A long press presents a dialog from which the desired unit can be selected.
+A long press presents a list from which the desired unit can be selected.
+The button's label is a three-letter abbreviation for the current selection.
+The current selection is persistent.

 The following units are available: